 |Country||Cost||National Marketing Strategy||Path to Immigration||Work Permits|

-On-campus work for upto 20 hrs/week: 12 month total curricular practical training(CPT) during study
+On-campus work for up to 20 hrs/week: 12 months total curricular practical training(CPT) during the study.

 Post-study: 12 months optional practical training(OPT); STEM majors can extend the period to 36 months

 Int’l Education Strategy

 Extra points for immigration applicants with Canadian credentials

 Work Permit not required: during the study for up to 20 hrs/week